refractionPOINT/lce_doc/docs/sensor_cull.md

 This is useful for environments with cloud deployments or VM template based deployments that enroll sensors over and over.

+Note that the sensor will not reinstall automatically but it [can be restored by issuing an action.](https://doc.limacharlie.io/docs/documentation/ZG9jOjExNjM2MTMz-reference-actions#undelete-sensor)

 ## Interacting
 The sensor-cull service does not implement a web UI, but because of its simplicity all interactions, like managing rules can be done via the generic Service Request section